Back to App Articles

 2. Paid-App

 This is the model where an app is only available to users who pay a certain amount up-front.
 By paying upfront, users receive all the app's current features and all future features.
 While advertising can be blended with this model, it is very rare.
-An example of a popular app that uses this model is Minecraft - Pocket Edition.
+An example of a popular app that uses this model is Minecraft.

 Pros: